Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Method

-Existing methods primarily use Focal Loss for topology classification, focusing on determining connectivity between pairs.
+Most existing methods rely solely on Focal Loss to determine connectivity over pairs.
 However, this approach primarily emphasizes binary classification without explicitly distinguishing the relative importance of connected and non-connected pairs.
-To better capture topological relationships, we introduce an additional \textbf{InfoNCE loss}~\cite{infonce}, designed to enhance the discrimination between connected (positive) and non-connected (negative) pairs.
+To better capture topological relationships, we augment this with a \textbf{contrastive} InfoNCE loss~\cite{infonce} over pairwise relation embeddings.

-Taking L2T topology as example, we consider $N$ lane queries and $M$ traffic element queries from the decoder.
-Our L2T module generates a relation embedding $\mathbf{G}_\text{L2T} \in \mathbb{R}^{N \times M \times C}$, where each lane query is associated with every traffic element query, forming an adjacency matrix.
-Ground truth labels in this matrix are defined as 1 for connected and 0 for non-connected pairs.
-To strengthen relational learning, we introduce a hard negative mining strategy.
-Specifically, for each positive pair, we select the top-$n$ hardest negative pairs based on predicted topology scores.
-This ensures that the model learns to distinguish subtle differences between connected and non-connected pairs.
-We then apply a symmetric InfoNCE loss~\footnote{Following the formulation as CLIP~\cite{clip}, the loss is computed bidirectionally within the $N \times M$ matrix.} as follows: where $\mathbf{v}^+$ and $\mathbf{v}^-$ denote the logits of positive and negative pairs, respectively.
-To handle multiple positive samples, we extend~\Cref{eq:nce1} following previous works~\cite{idol,wang2023making}:
+Concretely, consider the L2T case (the same logic applies to L2L).
+Let $N$ be the number of lane queries and $M$ the number of traffic element queries.
+The relational head produces an embedding tensor $\mathbf{G}_{\text{L2T}} \in \mathbb{R}^{N \times M \times C}$ and outputs a logit tensor $\mathbf{T}_{\text{L2T}}$.
+We treat pairs labeled as “connected” as positives, and all others as negatives.
+To sharpen discrimination, we introduce a \textbf{hard negative mining} strategy: for each positive pair, we select the top-$n$ hardest negative pairs according to predicted logits, focusing the contrastive signal where confusion is highest.
+We then apply a symmetric InfoNCE loss (in the spirit of CLIP~\cite{clip}-style contrastive formulations) over these logits.
+Let $\mathbf{v}^+$ and $\{\mathbf{v}^-\}$ denote the positive and selected negative logits, then: